rkemery-msft/pcap-ai-analyzer/README.md

   - Slightly higher cost due to reasoning tokens
   - Excellent for detailed technical deep-dives
   - **Use for specific focus areas** (errors, performance, dns)

+- **gpt-5-pro** (Not Recommended): Advanced reasoning model
+  - Requires different API (responses instead of chat completions)
+  - Very long processing time (60-120+ seconds for simple requests)
+  - Limited output visibility in current implementation
+  - **Not currently supported by this tool**

 **Important Notes:**
 - Costs shown are for AI analysis only using Global deployment (East US pricing)